 Healy Fellowships will be awarded to students whose background or experience, when evaluated holistically, suggests they are uniquely able to contribute to the diversity of the Georgetown community and to the academic profession as a whole.

 Support will be provided to Patrick Healy Fellows for twelve months per year, for up to five years, assuming satisfactory progress toward the Ph.D.

 For more information on the Patrick Healy Fellowship, please visit the Graduate Program website

-Each year, the Clare Boothe Luce Program of the Henry Luce Foundation supports a limited number of Fellowships for women students in the fields of the Physical and Life Sciences, Mathematics, Engineering, and Computer Science.
+Each year, the Clare Boothe Luce Program of the Henry Luce Foundation supports a limited number of Fellowships for women students in the fields of Physical and Life Sciences, Mathematics, Engineering, and Computer Science.

-Since its first grants in 1989, the Clare Boothe Luce Program for Women in STEM has become the single most significant source of private support for women in science, mathematics and engineering in Higher Education in the United States.
+Since its first grants in 1989, the Clare Boothe Luce Program for Women in STEM has become the single most significant source of private support for women in science, mathematics, and engineering in Higher Education in the United States.
 Clare Boothe Luce was an American playwright, journalist, ambassador, and one of the first women elected to Congress.
 Her bequest established the program to encourage women to enter, study, graduate, and teach in science, math, and engineering fields in which women have been most underrepresented.
 To date, the program has supported more than 2800 students and faculty around the country.

 For more information, please visit the Henry Luce Foundation website.

 The Georgetown University Initiative for Maximizing Student Development (GU IMSD) reflects the institutional commitment to diversity and scientific workforce development.
 Leveraging an interdisciplinary network of more than 60 faculty across seven graduate programs and departments, the GU IMSD program will develop a diverse cadre of scholars prepared for careers in the biomedical scientific workforce.